 Welcome to SOLARIS – the Polish national synchrotron

-The Polish synchrotron is going to be the first research infrastructure of such substantial size and potential constructed in this part of Europe.
+The Polish synchrotron is the first research infrastructure of such substantial size and potential constructed in this part of Europe.
 The synchrotron, being a large-scale, multiuser and multidisciplinary facility, represents a much more efficient investment in research in comparison to distributed small or medium-scale equipment by providing state-of-the-art research opportunities for many groups.

 Over the last three decades, synchrotron light has supported cutting-edge research in physics, chemistry and material science, and has opened up many new areas of research in fields such as medicine, geological and environmental studies, structural genomics and archeology.